railwayapp/docs/src/docs/guides/optimize-performance.md

 title: Optimize Performance
 ---

 Railway offers some quick and easy ways to configure deployments for achieving optimal performance.

+Specifically, we offer the following features:

+- Horizontal Scaling with Replicas ([vertical scaling](/reference/scaling#vertical-autoscaling) is done automatically)
+- Regional Deployments

+Continue reading for information on how to configure these.

 ## Configure Horizontal Scaling

-By default Railway will scale your service up to the the specified vCPU and Memory limits of your plan.
-You can scale horizontally by manually increasing the number of replicas for a service.
+Scale horizontally by manually increasing the number of replicas for a service.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1684534939/docs/Export-replica_lrtrvs.png"
 alt="Screenshot of replica setting"